Section 1: Hero

 struggle to express himself was heartbreaking.
 He resorted to knocking and gestures—functional, but limiting and sometimes frustrating.On September 11th, 2025, while humming "While My Guitar Gently Weeps,"

-the words changed in my mind: "While my guitar gently SPEAKS."That's when it hit me: What if we could harness music to help people communicate?That same day, I filed a Provisional Patent Application.What started as a solution for one friend revealed a widespread need.Jun is now using Junbell—particularly for emergencies—and his family
+the words changed in my mind: "While my guitar gently SPEAKS."That's when it hit me: What if we could harness music to help people communicate?I developed the MVP, then filed a Provisional Patent Application.What started as a solution for one friend revealed a widespread need.Jun is now using Junbell—particularly for emergencies—and his family

 is actively encouraging adoption.
 While he's still building the habit